 In June of 2001, Ms. Adams reported the harassment to Temple Inland’s human resources department.
 To its credit, shortly thereafter, Temple Inland terminated Harper’s employment and suspended and then transferred St. Romain and Ms. Silas.

-The court found that the claimant failed to prove her injury was caused by a sudden, unexpected and extraordinary situation; in fact, it was due to events that occurred over an extended period of time, not by a sudden, unexpected or extraordinary event.
+The court found that the claimant failed to prove her injury was caused by a sudden, unexpected and extraordinary situation; in fact, it was due to events that occurred over an extended period, not by a sudden, unexpected or extraordinary event.
 Claimant testified that the various events and occurrences of sexual harassment stretched from January 2001 to June 2001.
 Based on the testimony presented, the court is unable to identify a “sudden, unexpected and extraordinary” occurrence.
-This court by no means condones the behavior of the defendants’ employees; however, this claim does not meet the conditions established under the Workers’ Compensation Act to be a compensable claim.
+This court by no means condones the behavior of the defendants’ employees; however, this claim does not meet the conditions established under the Workers’ Compensation Act to be a compensable claim

 While we deplore the conduct of Ms. Adams’ co-workers, we do note that as soon as she reported their offending actions to management, her chief protagonist was fired and the other two, lesser offenders, were first suspended, then transferred.
 Our review of the statutory scheme and the jurisprudence convinces us that, while Ms. Adams may have a legal remedy for the mental injury she sustained, that remedy does not lie under the Workers’ Compensation Act.